kuserich/ngram-recommendation-system/README.md

 ---

 ## Getting Started <a name="getting-started"></a>
 For the installation of the recommender you can either use the maven repository dependency, or compile this project.
+The steps required are outlined in the corresponding subchapters.

 ### Maven Configuration <a name="getting-started-maven"></a>
 To use it in your Maven build add: